ros-navigation/docs.nav2.org/docs/community/getting_involved/index.md

 desired.

-Because much of the source code is ported from other ROS 1 projects, each package has it’s own license.
+Because much of the source code is ported from other ROS 1 projects, each package has it's own license.
 Contributions should be made under the predominant license of that package.
 Entirely new packages should be made available under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).

 A license tells you what rights you have as a developer, as provided by the copyright holder.
 It is important that the contributor fully understands the licensing rights and agrees to them.
-Sometimes the copyright holder isn’t the contributor, such as when the contributor is doing work on behalf of a company.
+Sometimes the copyright holder isn't the contributor, such as when the contributor is doing work on behalf of a company.

 If for some reason Apache 2.0 or BSD licenses are not appropriate for your work, please get in contact with a project maintainer and discuss your concerns or requirements.